satorusasozaki/satorusasozaki.github.io/index.md

 * I was born and raised in **Osaka, Japan**.
 I graduated from <a href="http://global.kwansei.ac.jp/" target="\_blank">Kwansei Gakuin University</a> with a BA in Linguistics and History.

-* After that, I was so fascinated with the startup culture here in the SF Bay Area that I moved and studied Computer Science at <a href="http://www.dvc.edu/" target="\_blank">Diablo Valley College</a>.
+* After that, I was so fascinated with the startup culture here in the SF Bay Area that I moved here from Japan and then studied Computer Science at <a href="http://www.dvc.edu/" target="\_blank">Diablo Valley College</a>.

 ### On the side